circleguard/circlecore/docs/using-circleguard.rst

 Now that we know how to represent replays, we can start operating on them.
 We will use the |Circleguard| class to do so. |Circleguard| is the main entry point for this library, alongside the replay classes.

 To instantiate |Circleguard|, you will need an api key.
-If you don't already have one, visit https://osu.ppy.sh/p/api/ and enter ``Circleguard`` for ``App Name`` and ``https://github.com/circleguard/circlecore`` for ``App URL``.
+If you don't already have one, visit https://osu.ppy.sh/home/account/edit#legacy-api.
+Click Click "New Legacy API Key" and enter ``Circleguard`` for ``App Name`` and ``https://github.com/circleguard/circlecore`` for ``App URL``.
 Circleguard needs this key to retrieve replay data and user information, among other things.

 .. note::